Yannick Boli: Club

 On 19 August 2009, Boli joined English Championship side Blackpool on trial, with Sky Sports reporting that he could be about to sign a one-year loan deal with the Seasiders.
 Boli said, "I am happy to be here in England, hopefully it (the move) will happen for me."
 The Blackpool Gazette then claimed it was unlikely Boli would sign, however The Times reported that he was expected to move to Blackpool on loan after a medical planned for 24 August.

 In September 2011, Boli joined London based football agency Pro Sports Agency.

 He signed with Bulgarian A PFG club Chernomorets Burgas in February 2012 after a one-week trial period.

-On 18 February 2013, he was sold to Ukrainian side Zorya Luhansk for a fee of 300.000 €.
+On 18 February 2013, he was sold to Ukrainian side Zorya Luhansk for a fee of €300.000.
 He signed a two-year contract.

 On 29 August 2014, Boli was announced as an Anzhi Makhachkala player, signing a four-year contract.
 In November 2014, Boli was awarded Best Goal of the month and awarded the 1FNL Best Players on the Football National League official website.

 After joining the club, managed by Sergei Tashuyev, Boli was introduced very slowly into the starting lineup.
 On his first game against SKA-Energia, he came on as a substitute player for just on 28 minutes.

 He has scored 26 goals in 62 appearances for the Dagestan based FC Anzhi Makhachkala.

 On 16 January 2017, Boli signed a two and half years contract with UAE Arabian Gulf League club Al Ain FC.
 On 18 January 2017, Al Ain decided to void the contract after "additional demands were made by Anzhi and Boli".

 On 24 February 2017, Boli joined Chinese side Dalian Yifang, and scored 16 goals to promote the team to 2018 Chinese Super League.

 On 15 March 2018, Boli signed a one-year deal with Major League Soccer side Colorado Rapids.

 Boli joined Thai League 1 club Ratchaburi Mitr Phol F.C. in the 2019 season.
 He scored a debut hat-trick on 22 February 2019.

 International

 Boli holds dual French and Ivorian nationality.
 In 2008, ahead of the Summer Olympics in China, he chose to represent the Ivory Coast.
 "I'm lucky enough to have dual Franco-Ivorian nationality and I'm proud of my African roots," he said.
 "I've followed the Elephants a lot in the last few years and I feel there's an interesting situation there.
 Because of that, I didn't hesitate in choosing that country's shirt."
 In March 2008, he was called up by manager Gérard Gili to the Ivory Coast Olympics team.
+In 2010 he played the Toulon Tournament with Ivory Coast.

 Personal life

 Yannick is the oldest brother of Kévin Boli and nephew of former Marseille and French international defender Basile Boli, and former Lens striker Roger Boli.

+His cousin Yohan Boli currently plays for Al-Rayyan.